 Take action right now to prevent a tragedy like Bhopal from ever happening again.
 Greenpeace is taking action On the twenty-fifth anniversary of the Bhopal disaster, a coalition of labor and environmental groups put out a call for safety at U.S. chemical plants.
 Just 300 of the 6,000+ high-risk chemical sites across the U.S. put more than 100 million Americans at risk if attacked.
-Recently, the House of Representatives approved a compromise chemical security bill (H.R.
-2868) that could help prevent Bhopal-like catastrophes at some the highest risk U.S. chemical plants.
 Home.
 Start of a Movement.
 History: Love Canal: the Start of a Movement By Lois Marie Gibbs Lois Marie Gibbs was the key leader of Love Canal residents in their fight to be relocated away from a toxic dump containing over 20,000 tons of chemicals.

 She is the Executive Director of the Center for Health, Environment and Justice, which she founded in 1981 following the Love Canal struggle.
 CHEJ is a national organization that assists local people to become empowered to protect their communities from environmental threats.
 The following text was written by Lois Marie Gibbs and CHEJ in 1983 and updated in 1997 and 2002.
 The Love Canal Tragedy.
 By Eckardt C.

 Beck [EPA Journal - January 1979] If you get there before I do Tell 'em I'm a comin' too To see the things so wondrous true At Love's new Model City (From a turn-of-the-century advertising jingle promoting the development of Love Canal) Give me Liberty.
 I've Already Got Death.
 The Life and Legacy of Rachel Carson.
 Smudge stick.
 A smudge stick is a bundle of dried herbs, usually bound with string into a small bundle.